Protohedgehog/open-research-glossary/glossary.md

 * **ORCID -** A persistent digital identifier that distinguishes individual researchers.
 Also supports integration in research workflows; [Source](http://orcid.org/).

-* **ResearcherID -** Assigns a unique identifier for researchers to manager publication ists, track citations, and avoid author mis-identification; [Source](http://www.researcherid.com/).
+* **ResearcherID -** Assigns a unique identifier for researchers to manager publication lists, track citations, and avoid author mis-identification; [Source](http://www.researcherid.com/).

 * **Scalable Vector Graphics (SVG) -** A format for images that is open rather than tied to particular software, resolution-independent (unlike GIF, PNG and JPG), and structured so that with appropriate software it is relatively easy, for example, to translate labels into different languages.